Wilmington Downtown Trail

 Phase 1

-Phase 1 connects from 3rd Street to the Love Grove Bridge, with the first 0.5-mile of the trail corridor running along the former Atlantic Coast Railway and the future site of the Wilmington Rail Trail.
+Phase 1 of the Wilmington Downtown Trail is 1.7 miles long and connects from 3rd Street to the Love Grove Memorial Bridge, with the first 0.5-mile of the trail corridor running along the former Atlantic Coast Railway, which may someday be used by NCDOT to provide passenger rail service to Raleigh.
+The Phase 1 project is currently being designed, and efforts are ongoing to identify future funding for construction.

 Phase 2